scottyschup/ruby-curriculum/language-basics/data-structures/array.md

 # => ["pear", "apple"]
 ```

-Using '...' can also be used to define a Range, but this leaves off the last element in the return array.
+Three periods - '...' - can also be used to define a Range, but this leaves off the last element in the return array.

 ```ruby
 example = [1, 2, 3, 4, 5]